 This will take you to a report with all the organic keywords your chosen domain is ranking for.

-Click on the Position Changes tab to get to the latest position changes report.
+Click on the Position Changes tab to go to the latest position changes report.

 This is where you will see a long list with the latest position changes for your keywords.
-Keep in mind though that these are the changes that Semrush has picked up for your site when running their automated searches.
+Remember though, these are the changes that Semrush has picked up for your site when running their automated searches.

-There may be a lot more changes to your keyword positions that Semrush has not picked up yet.
+There may be many more changes to your keyword positions that Semrush has not picked up yet.
 But in general, I find that these latest changes give you a very realistic impression of how your site is currently tracking.

 By default, the report is ordered by the Traffic Change column.
 The position changes with the highest impact on your organic traffic are listed at the top, based on search volume and position change difference.